Chenghuexin/Obsidian_backup/Paper/4-Index notes/大咪論文-Tab-Cox An Interpretable Deep Survival Analysis Model for Patients With Nasopharyngeal Carcinoma Based on TabNet.md

 + extract the features of each decision step
 + split this features into **shared decision part** and the **independent decision part**

-Shared Decision Part:
-shares parameters in all decision steps, allowing for training all decision steps simultaneously and calculating common features
+Shared Decision Part: shares parameters in all decision steps, allowing for training all decision steps simultaneously and calculating common features

 Independent Decision Part:
+The parameters are obtained only by training each decision step separately, and the characteristic features are calculated